budlebee/quantum-information-notes/Optics/WeakMeasurement.md

-“Observations,” he once wrote, “not only disturb what is to be measured, they produce it.”
-What Jordan meant is that the wavefunction does not describe reality, but only makes statistical predictions about potential measurements

 By simply averaging over enough trials, one can establish as precise a measure as one has patience for; at least